BioBridge peer advising is located in the Biology Garage - a student lounge space in Gilbert 119.

 Gurmenjit Bahia, Class of '24

-Gurmenjit Bahia a sophomore studying Biology with a concentration in biochemistry/biophysics from Modesto, CA. She particularly enjoys research revolving around genetic editing technology and healthcare disparities.
-Additionally, she is involved with the Stanford Premedical Association Health Policy Committee, undergraduate senate, and a group advocating for First-generation and/or low-income students known as FLIP.
-She aspires to become an Orthopedic surgeon and go into global surgery, while continuing to complete biochemical research.
+Gurmenjit Bahia (she/her) is a senior studying Biology with a concentration in biochemistry/biophysics from Modesto, CA. She particularly enjoys research revolving around omics and healthcare disparities.
+Additionally, she is involved with the BIOME (Biological Interdisciplinary Open Maker Environment) and a group advocating for First-generation and/or low-income students known as FLIP.
+She aspires to become an Orthopedic surgeon and go into global surgery while continuing to complete research.
 Aside from her academics, she loves nature, gardening, and long walks.

 Bikal Sharma, Class of '24

-Bikal is a junior from Dallas, TX majoring in Biology with a concentration in Biochemistry/Biophysics and pursuing a coterm in Biomedical Informatics.
-He worked in the Pfeffer lab for two years studying the molecular pathways of neurodegenerative diseases and currently works in the Hiesinger lab applying computational tools to study heart failure.
+Bikal Sharma is a senior from Dallas, TX majoring in Biology with a concentration in Biochemistry/Biophysics and pursuing a coterm in Biomedical Informatics.
+He worked in the Pfeffer lab for two years studying the molecular pathways of neurodegenerative diseases and currently works in the Barnes lab studying sarbecovirus antibodies.
 He is also a premed student, the former student-body vice president, and an expert in taking way too many units every quarter.
-Outside of academics, Bikal volunteers with Cardinal Free Clinics, competes on Stanford's Model UN Team, and serves as an RA.
+Outside of academics, Bikal volunteers with Cardinal Free Clinics competes on Stanford's Model UN Team, and serves as an RA.
 In his free time, he enjoys reading sci-fi, trying new foods, and spending time with friends.
 He's excited to help students succeed in the Biology department!